 1993, Kate Pierson from The B-52’s was charged with criminal mischief and trespassing during an anti-fur protest at ‘Vogue’s’ New York City offices.

-2016, A schoolboy from Philadelphia who skipped class to meet his musical hero handed his teacher an absence note with a difference.
+2016, A schoolboy from Philadelphia who bunked class handed his teacher an excuse note with a difference.
 The typewritten note was signed by Bruce Springsteen.
-Michael Fenerty met the star at a “meet-and-greet” in the Free Library of Philadelphia when Springsteen was in town signing copies of his new autobiography, Born to Run.
+Michael Fenerty met Springsteen while he was in town signing copies of his new autobiography, Born to Run.

 To subscribe to the podcast, just click here